centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ## Centreon BAM release notes

+### 20.04.3

+* Add HTTP2 compatibility
+* Fix a problem affecting the "Display top BA" parameter in the widget
+* Add help when selecting how planned downtimes should be handled by the business activities

 ### 20.04.2

 * "0" thresholds values are now correctly displayed in the configuration & real time pages